American Idol Canceled Texas Audition Dates Due to Hurricane Harvey

-For fans hoping to audition in the area, the Tweet recommended they either send an online submission or come to the two dates in Louisiana.
-Unfortunately, one of the Louisiana dates, September 4, might come too soon after the historic storm’s projected havoc on the Bayou State.
-Still, talented singers that miss this chance at the spotlight, have faith—there’s at least two other voice competitions coming in 2018.
+For fans hoping to audition in the area, the tweet recommended they either send an online submission or come to the two dates in Louisiana.
+Unfortunately, one of the Louisiana dates, September 4, might come too soon after the historic storm’s wreaks havoc on the Bayou State.
+Still, talented singers that miss this chance at the spotlight, have faith — there are at least two other voice competitions coming in 2018.

 Comments